Dr Charlotte Ross

-SA Smythe is a University of California President's Postdoctoral Fellow in Gender & Sexuality Studies at UC Irvine and a finishing doctoral candidate in History of Consciousness (with emphases in Feminist Studies & Literature) at University of California, Santa Cruz.
+SA Smythe has a PhD in History of Consciousness (with emphases in Feminist Studies & Literature) from University of California, Santa Cruz.
 They are currently University of California President's Postdoctoral Fellow in Gender & Sexuality Studies at UC Irvine.
 SA's work theorises the legal, literary, and historiographical aporias in the narration of italianità in the Black Mediterranean from the Risorgimento to the present, including meditations on citizenship and sexuality in the wake of contemporary crises of migration, identity, and belonging.
 SA is founder and organising member of the Queer Studies Caucus of the American Association of Italian Studies, publishing editor of THEM: Trans* Literary Journal and Reviews Editor for Critical Contemporary Culture at the London School of Economics.
 SA is also a poet and abolitionist who performs and organises in Black queer and trans poetry collectives in California, London, and Berlin.

-Julia Heim has a PhD in Comparative Literature the CUNY Graduate Center in New York.
+Julia Heim has a PhD in Comparative Literature from the CUNY Graduate Center in New York.
 She is an instructor of Film and Media Studies at SUNY Purchase College, and a communications fellow at the Bernard L. Schwartz Institute of Baruch College.
 As a freelance translator, Julia primarily translates Italian works of philosophy, queer theory, and art criticism into English, and is one of the translators of the children's book series Geronimo Stilton.
 Recent translations include Queer Apocalypses (London: Palgrave MacMillan, 2016), Bridging the Analytic Continental Divide (Leiden: Brill, 2014), and Politics and Theology in Chinese Contemporary Art (Milan: Skira, 2014).
 Julia is the co-founder and an organising member of the Queer Studies Caucus of the American Association of Italian Studies.
 Her research interests focus on representations of LGBTQ people on Italian contemporary television fictions, and her latest published chapter "Race, a Floating Signifier, or Rudy Guede in the Italian Press" appears in Transmedia Crime Stories (London: Palgrave MacMillan, 2016).